Mobile Legends: Bang Bang: Characters and lore

 Mobile Legends: Bang Bang initially had 10 selectable characters, referred to as Heroes, upon its release in 2016.
-It later grew to 70 by November 2018, and as of December 2021, 112 heroes are in the live server.
+It later grew to 70 by November 2018, and as of July 2025, 129 heroes are in the live server with Obsidia set to be released in the next update as 130th hero.

 With the game's popularity exponentially growing in Southeast Asia, Moonton has released several heroes based on actual people and characters from Southeast Asian histories and folklore to further increase the game's appeal, introducing heroes such as Lapu Lapu (Philippines), Minsitthar (based on Kyansittha; Myanmar), Kadita (based on Nyai Roro Kidul; Indonesia), and Badang (Malaysia).
 In June 2017, Moonton approached Is Yuniarto, an Indonesian comic book artist best known for Garudayana (a Javanese action fantasy comic series), to include Gatotkaca from the comics as a playable character in Mobile Legends: Bang Bang.
 Gatotkaca is based loosely on Ghatotkacha, a character from the Hindu epic Mahabharata.
 In November 2020, Moonton announced Filipino professional boxer Manny Pacquiao as the brand ambassador for Mobile Legends: Bang Bang in the Philippines.
 To commemorate the partnership, Moonton also launched a hero based on Pacquiao in the game known as Paquito.

 Occasionally, Moonton releases multiple skin series with accompanying stories separate from the central lore.
 Heroes are usually grouped into Squads; the most notable of which are the superhero and supervillain squads that are comic book-inspired.
-On January 10, 2022, Moonton announced their first anime-themed skin series called The Aspirants, featuring Japanese voice actresses Yoshino Nanjō and Nana Mizuki with original music from composer Yasuharu Takanashi.
+On 10 January 2022, Moonton announced their first anime-themed skin series called The Aspirants, featuring Japanese voice actresses Yoshino Nanjō and Nana Mizuki with original music from composer Yasuharu Takanashi.